Fabzamm/Sentiment-Analysis-for-Maltese/README.md

 ### Top-Level Notebooks

 * **`RedditScraper.ipynb`**
     Developed by Ian.
-This notebook scrapes Reddit comments using specific search queries or subreddit targets.
+This notebook is designed to scrape comments from a predefined list of Reddit posts.

+    To use it:
+    1. Enter your Reddit API credentials within the notebook.
+    2. Populate the `post_ids` list with the IDs of the Reddit posts you wish to scrape.
+    3. Execute all cells in the notebook.

+    The extracted comments will be saved to a JSON file named `reddit_comments.json`.

 * **`Youtube_scraper.ipynb`**
     Developed by Ian.
-This notebook extracts comments from YouTube videos, optionally filtering by Maltese language content.
+This notebook is designed to scrape comments from all videos of a specified YouTube channel.

+    To use it:
+    1. Enter your YouTube Data API key in the `api_key` variable.
+    2. Specify the `channel_username` for the YouTube channel you want to scrape.
+    3. You can adjust the `max_comments` parameter within the `get_comments` function to control how many comments are fetched per video (default is 1000).
+    4. Run all cells in the notebook.

+    The scraped comments will be saved to a JSON file named after the `channel_username` (e.g., `JonMalliaPodcast.json`).
 ---

 ### `Facebook Scraper and Data Cleaning Pipeline/` Folder